Q, I am new to aged care. Where do I start?

 At UPA we pride ourselves on the quality of care in our residential aged care facilities.
 The health, safety and wellbeing of our residents is always our highest priority, and all facilities have successfully had their accrediataion renewed following recent assessments.
 Our staff are trained to a high standard and live by our values of compassion, respect, inclusiveness, kindness, and integrity.

 Q. What kind of personal care can I expect to receive?

 Every person is different and the care you receive should be based on your individual needs.
 This is something you should always discuss in detail with your intended provider and should not just include your clinical care needs.
 Be sure to talk about the activities you like to do, any community ties you have and want to maintain, what you like to eat and who your family and friends are, just to name a few.

 Q. Should I consider an Enduring Power of Attorney?

 An Enduring Power of Attorney is a legal document that appoints someone else (the attorney) to act on your behalf regarding financial, medical or lifestyle matters and property if you do not have the capacity to manage or understand these matters.
 You can get advice about preparing a power of attorney from a solicitor, a community legal centre, a state trustee company or your local magistrate’s court.

-Q. Where do I go to get more information on aged care?
+Q. Where do I go to get more information on aged care facilities?

-The My Aged Care website (myagedcare.gov.au), allows consumers to review all homes in detail including the type of rooms available, pricing and care services offered.
-However it is important to note that you should always visit the homes and meet the staff to be able to make a complete assessment of whether the accommodation will suit you.
-At UPA we make a point of inviting you to attend a pre- entry appointment with our care team members to ensure we are able to meet your care and service expectations.
+The My Aged Care website (myagedcare.gov.au), allows you to review all residential aged care facilities in detail including the type of rooms available, pricing and care services offered.
+However you should always visit the facilities and meet the staff to be certain the accommodation will suit you.
+At UPA we make a point of inviting you to attend a pre-entry appointment with our care team members to ensure we are able to meet your care and service expectations